heefjones/quenching_tanzania/README.md

 # Overview
+Tanzania is a country where 16 million people lack access to safe water.
+This is 27% of the population.
+We want to create a predictive model that can predict water well functionality based on several [input features](./features.txt).
+We especially want to be able to predict when a well isn't functional, so we can repair it accordingly.
+In this notebook, we attempt to find the best combination of hyperparamters that produces the most accurate predictions.

+We would like to recommend a predictive model to [The US Agency of international development](https://www.usaid.gov/) so that they can identify non-functional wells in Tanzania, and then take the proper repair actions to prevent human deaths.

 # Objective:
 Given various features of water wells in Tanzania, predict each well's condition/functionality.
 The possible values for well functionality are as follows: